Characters / Puella Magi Madoka Magica Portable

 - Barrier Warrior

 - Butt Monkey: Dies or at least has a chance of dying in every route but the bonus one.
+But then, given her fate in the anime, is it a suprise?

 - Clingy Jealous Girl / Green-Eyed Monster: In her own route, she becomes insecure in her friendship with Madoka and resentful towards Homura when the latter enters the picture.
 Depending on the player, Mami can either discuss her feelings with Madoka or isolate herself and become more and more miserable to the point where she breaks down after fighting Gisela alone and becomes a witch.

-- Despair Event Horizon: Similar to Sayaka's in that she's found by someone, show her tainted Soul Gem and has a few last words, but for different reasons and what turns her into Candeloro in her route:
+- Despair Event Horizon: Similar to Sayaka's in that she's found by someone, shows her tainted Soul Gem and has a few last words, but for different reasons and what turns her into Candeloro in her route:

 - Driven to Suicide: There's an option for Homura to tell her and Kyouko about the Awful Truth.
 When Sayaka turns into Oktavia, if Homura kills her before Kyouko and Madoka do their "I Know You're in There Somewhere" Fight, she decides that all the crazy shit happening is too hot for her and shoots herself.